-The St. Louis Cardinals, Fox Sports Midwest and the American Red Cross encourage fans to step up to the plate and donate blood to help patients in need this June.
-The Cardinals and the Red Cross will team up to help save lives on June 1-2 at various locations around the St. Louis metro area.
+The St. Louis Cardinals, Fox Sports Midwest and the American Red Cross encourage fans to step up to the plate and donate blood to help save lives June 13-15 at various St. Louis area locations.
 Everyone who attempts to donate will receive a specially designed St. Louis Cardinals T-shirt, while supplies last.

 "Donating blood is a great way to help those who need it most," said Randal Grichuk, St. Louis Cardinals outfielder.
 "I encourage everyone to come out and donate blood during this year's blood drive and make a difference."

 In addition, there will be giveaways at each location, and Fredbird and Team Fredbird will be making appearances at select locations June 14 and 15.

 Area heroes have given more than 10,550 pints of blood at the St. Louis Cardinals Blood Drive since its inception in 2004.

 Every day, the Red Cross must collect nearly 14,000 blood donations to meet the needs of hospital patients across the country.
 Eligible donors are needed to help patients such as accident victims, heart surgery patients and children with blood disorders.

 To schedule an appointment to give at the St. Louis Cardinals Blood Drive, download the Blood Donor App, visit redcrossblood.org and enter sponsor code CARDS or call 1-800-RED CROSS.